Virginia Tech Postdoctoral Association Leadership

 College of Science

-Petar is a postdoctoral researcher in applied mathematics with a focus on numerical linear algebra, scientific computing, control theory, and specifically on reduced-order modelling and mathematical software.
+Petar Mlinarić served as communications chair for the 2023–24 academic year and as secretary in 2022–23.
+He is a postdoctoral researcher in applied mathematics, with a focus on numerical linear algebra, scientific computing, control theory, and reduced-order modeling and mathematical software.

-Originally from Croatia, he attended the University of Zagreb for his bachelor's degree in mathematics and master's degree in applied mathematics.
-He obtained his Ph.D. in applied mathematics while working at the Max Planck Institute in Magdeburg, Germany.
+Originally from Croatia, Mlinarić earned a bachelor’s degree in mathematics and a master’s degree in applied mathematics from the University of Zagreb.
+He completed a doctorate in applied mathematics while working at the Max Planck Institute in Magdeburg, Germany.

 Sina Niazi